Saline Mayor Gretchen Driskell is running to represent the 52nd District in the Michigan House of Representatives.

 "If we are to be globally competitive in this 21st century economy we need to be investing in the people and places that create successful communities," Driskell wrote.

 In Ouimet, Driskell faces tough competition.
 Since the last election, the 52nd District was redrawn.
 It's considerably more friendly to Republicans than it was, as heavily Democratic areas in Ann Arbor have been replaced by more Republican-leaning areas.
-Ouimet, whose official campaign announcement included several key Saline endorsements, has $111,000 to spend on re-election.
+Ouimet, whose official campaign announcement included several key Saline endorsements, has on re-election.